American Pottery Marks and Resource DirectoryA Reference Guide for Identifying American Pottery[retrieved from https://www.cajunc.com/pottery-marks]

 Buffalo Pottery started in Buffalo, New York at the turn of the 20th century, fulfilling coupon orders from Larkin Soap for soap dishes.
 Buffalo pottery made semi-vitreous restaurant ware but is most famous for colorful Deldare Ware.
-The Book of Buffalo Pottery by Violet and Seymour Altman, published in 1969, is the leading publication on the company.
+The (affiliate link) Book of Buffalo Pottery by Violet and Seymour Altman, published in 1969, is the leading publication on the company.
 Most Buffalo pottery is marked and sometimes includes an image of a buffalo.

 Caliente Pottery was the name used by Virgil Haldeman for his pottery produced in Burbank, California at the Haldeman Pottery.
 This pottery made figurines and planters, candleholders and home accessories from about 1933 through 1947 in Burbank.
 Haldeman sold the factory in 1947.
 Production continued in Calabasas until 1953.
 Fine-quality figurines are often marked "Cal" in script.